 I really love the fact that Eurovision 2020 is organised in Rotterdam.
 It will give loads of visitors the opportunity to discover a yet unknown side of The Netherlands.
 Rotterdam and it’s cutting edge architecture is located very centrally and is close to numerous fantastic places to visit.
 So when visiting Eurovision 2020 Rotterdam, take the opportunity to take a few day trips and discover the beauty The Netherlands have to offer.

 Since Delft is only a 15-minute train ride from Rotterdam, it would be silly not to visit this utterly romantic city which city centre still bathes in Golden Age glory.
 Visit the Vermeer Centrum, climb to the top of the Nieuwe Kerk for some amazing city views and check out how the famous Delftware blue is made.
-Read about the top things to do in Delft.

 Gouda may not be the obvious choice for a day trip from Rotterdam, but I bet you won’t regret a visit.
 Gouda is only a 20-minute train ride from Amsterdam and home to the world-famous Gouda cheese.
 In summer you can have a peek at days gone by during the reenactment of the historical Gouda cheese market on Thursdays, but there is a lot more to explore in the snug city centre.
 You’ll discover canals, hidden churches, a still-in-operation windmill, but most of all a very laid-back atmosphere.
-Read my article Discover traditional Gouda for inspiration on things to see and do.

 Kinderdijk is one of Holland’s most famous sights and only a stone’s throw away from Rotterdam, so it only makes sense to visit during Eurovision 2020 Rotterdam.
 The landscape of Kinderdijk couldn’t be more Dutch: empty marshes and waterways that home 19 historic windmills.
 It’s an amazing and rare sight, even for us Dutch when we visit.
 From Rotterdam, you can take a boat trip to Kinderdijk or you can take a bike tour to Kinderdijk, both are highly recommended.